paulhibbitts/using-docsify-this/README.md

 ## An Easy On-Ramp to Markdown Publishing

-With Docsify-This the benefits of Markdown-based publishing are now available to a broader audience - try it out today at [Docsify-This.net](https://docsify-this.net).
+With Docsify-This the benefits of Markdown-based publishing, and the power of the magical documentation site generator Docsify, are now available to a broader audience - try it out today at [Docsify-This.net](https://docsify-this.net).